vinayinvicible/django-route/docs/index.rst

-.. django-routing documentation master file, created by sphinx-quickstart on Sun Oct  9 05:15:00 2016.
+.. django-route documentation master file, created by sphinx-quickstart on Sun Oct  9 05:15:00 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to django-routing's documentation!
+Welcome to django-route's documentation!
 ==========================================

 .. toctree::